How Do Orgasms Affect Erectile Dysfunction And Libido?

 However this ability changes with age, as older men produce less sperm.
 Therefore, for older men, the number of days between ejaculations will be significantly higher.

-In a study where men ejaculated an average of 2.4 times a day over ten days, their sperm output remained below pre-depletion levels for more than five months.
+In a research study where men ejaculated an average of 2.4 times a day over ten days, their sperm output remained below pre-depletion levels for more than five months.

 Therefore, short burst of ejaculating too frequently can also have long-lasting consequences.